 Designed by international architects, Kohn Pedersen Fox Associates, in consultation with local architects, the Rosewood Bangkok Hotel’s iconic shape was inspired by the Thai greeting gesture wai, a welcoming bow made with the palms of both hands placed together in front of the chest.
-This new high-rise building will be an addition to Bangkok’s skyline, aiming to provide travellers with an incomparable experience of welcome in the bustling central business district.
+This new high-rise building is welcome addition to Bangkok’s skyline, providing travellers with an incomparable experience of welcome in the bustling central business district.

 To achieve this unique design philosophy, Aurecon was engaged by the developers, Rende Development Co Ltd, to provide full civil and structural design consulting services and help bring the architect’s design to life.

 With a building design sloping outwards first, then inwards as it rises higher, the Rosewood Bangkok’s highly distinctive shape became a challenge for structural engineers because of the lack of a central core.

 According to Dr Assawin Wanitkorkul, Structural Engineer and Executive Director at Aurecon’s office in Thailand, lift shafts of buildings are usually located centrally and act as the building’s core.
 However, in the Rosewood Bangkok hotel, the lifts are located towards the rear.
 This meant greater strength and rigidity had to be designed into the building’s structure to accommodate the huge amount of force transfer between the slab and the core wall.
 Contingencies were also made for earthquakes, as required by local construction legislation.

 In addition, a tailored structural engineering approach was used to build extra strength into the long-inclined columns because of the different floorplates for each level.